C$ 515 Find Cheap Flights from China to British Columbia

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights to British Columbia, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below-average price on the flight from China to British Columbia, you should book around 4 weeks before departure.
+To get a below-average price on a flight from China to British Columbia, you should book around 5 weeks before departure, which saves you about 50% compared to booking last minute.
 For the absolute cheapest price, our data suggests you should book 22 weeks before departure.

 Which is the cheapest airport to fly into in British Columbia?